MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 |Apps (PC and [!include[pn-hololens](../includes/pn-hololens.md)])|XXXXX|
 |Solution|XXXXX|

+If you have feature requests or suggested improvements, you can send them to the Dynamics 365 Guides team at aka.ms/GuidesIdeas(aka.ms/GuidesIdeas).

 ## February 25, 2020

 The February 25 update (app versions 304.2002.25001 and solution version 300.0.4.139) includes the following new features: